Stuck on Autopilot? Come Back to Your Body

 7. Tune your heart

 An essential component of well-being is nurturing a loving heart, and we can use the body to do this.
-Take one or two hands and place them on your heart, think of someone who makes you smile, and in your mind wish them well.
+Take one or both hands and place them on your heart, think of someone who makes you smile, and in your mind wish them well.

 8. Feel your center